FedericaDiPasquale/Retina/README.md

 # Retina

-Implementation of a feedforward fully connected **Neural Network** to perform both **Classification** and **Regression** tasks.
+Minimal implementation of a feedforward fully connected **Neural Network** to perform both **Classification** and **Regression** tasks.
 Originally implemented for a Machine Learning project at University of Pisa.

 ### Requirements